Matthew-Kwan/Netflix-and-Chat/README.md

 # Netflix and Chat

+Demo video and other resources can be found here: https://devpost.com/software/netflix-and-text

 # Introduction
 Netflix and Chat is a Chrome Extension for Netflix which provides additional functionality to your Netflix viewing experience.
 With Netflix & Chat, we provide users the ability to share their thoughts and comments on their favorite movies/tv-shows and read what others had to say about a certain scene.
 We hope that our extension provides a greater sense of community as we find ourselves increasingly isolated through the current pandemic.